kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 ## Screencast Description

-Uploading files using **Alamofire**, a very popular Swift-based HTTP networking library for iOS, MacOS, watchOS and tvOS.
+Uploading files using **Alamofire**, a very popular Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS.

 ## Language, Editor and Platform versions used in this screencast: